zblox164/Scrypt/docs/About.md

 # About

 :::danger NOTICE
 Scrypt is in very **early stages** of development.
 Expect changes and bugs during this phase.
-If you find a bug or have a suggestion for how to improve Scrypt, please contact zblox164 and provide relevant details.
+If you find a bug or have a suggestion for how to improve Scrypt, please create an issue on the GitHub repository.
 :::

 ## What is Scrypt?